 What are Social Care needs?

-There is no formal definition of Social Care, but its often described as dealing with the “activities of daily living”, that means needing help with day to day activities like feeding, washing and dressing, mobility, using the toilet, etc, but it also includes requiring help in terms of maintaining independence, social interaction, protection from vulnerable situations and help in managing complex relationships.
+There is no formal definition of Social Care, but it’s often described as dealing with the “activities of daily living” i.e needing help with day-to-day activities such as feeding, washing and dressing, mobility, toileting, etc. But, it also includes requiring help in terms of maintaining independence, social interaction, protection from vulnerable situations and help in managing complex relationships.

 What are Healthcare needs?

 There is more (although not absolute) clarity in terms of the definition of Healthcare needs.

 Whilst not defined in law, the definition of Healthcare needs is set out in the National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (Revised October 2018).

 A Healthcare need is one related to the “treatment, control, management or prevention of a disease, illness, injury or disability, and the care or aftercare of a person with these needs (whether or not the tasks involved have to be carried out by a health professional).”